nitaybz/homebridge-sensibo-ac/README.md

 Note: This feature does not allow changing the actual logic (temperature, mode etc) of the "Climate React" mode, only enabling or disabling it.
 Therefore, it will not work if the "Climate React" was not set up in Sensibo app first.

-**To attach the "Climate React" button as a service to the AC accessory instead of a separate switch**, add `"climateReactSwitchInAccessory": true` to your config.
+To enable the **Climate React switch**, add `"enableClimateReactSwitch": true` to your config.

-**To enable the a Climate React switch**, add `"enableClimateReactSwitch": true` to your config.
+To attach the **Climate React switch** as a service within the AC accessory, instead of a separate switch, also add `"climateReactSwitchInAccessory": true` to your config.

 ### Climate React Auto Setup
-When enabled, every time an AC's state is set or changed,  appropriate Climate React configuration will be set up for maintaining the desired temperature.
+When enabled, every time an AC's state is set or changed, the Climate React configuration will be updated such that the desired temperature is maintained.

-For example, if setting an AC to Cool to 25C, Climate React will be set up such that when the temperature rises above 25C the AC starts to cool and when the temperature drops below 24 (the target temperature minus 1 degress centigrade, or the equivalent fahrenheit delta), the AC will be turned off.
+For example, if setting an AC to Cool to 25C, Climate React will be set up such that when the temperature rises above 25C the AC starts to cool and when the temperature drops below 24 (the target temperature minus 1 degree C, or the equivalent F delta), the AC will be turned off.

 When setting an AC to Heat with a target temprature, Climate React will be set up similarly.

 **To enable Climate React Auto Setup**, add `"enableClimateReactAutoSetup": true` to your config.

 ### Filter Cleaning Indication